chinapedia/wikipedia.abstract.en/Page/Literacy.md

 Although there is considerable awareness that language deficiencies (lacking proficiency) are disadvantageous to immigrants settling in a new country, there appears to be a lack of pedagogical approaches that address the instruction of literacy to migrant English language learners (ELLs).
 Harvard scholar Catherine Snow (2001) called for a gap to be addresses: "The TESOL field needs a concerted research effort to inform literacy instruction for such children ... to determine when to start literacy instruction and how to adapt it to the LS reader's needs".[117]
 The scenario becomes more complex when there is no choice in such decisions as in the case of the current migration trends with citizens from the Middle East and Africa being relocated to English majority nations due to various political or social reasons.
 Recent developments to address the gap in teaching literacy to second or foreign language learners has been ongoing and promising results have been shown by Pearson and Pellerine (2010)[118] which integrates Teaching for Understanding, a curricular framework from the Harvard Graduate School of Education.
 A series of pilot projects had been carried out in the Middle East and Africa (see Patil, 2016).[119]
 In this work significant interest from the learners perspective have been noticed through the integration of visual arts as springboards for literacy oriented instruction.
 In one case migrant women had been provided with cameras and a walking tour of their local village was provided to the instructor as the women photographed their tour focusing on places and activities that would later be used for writings about their daily life.
 In essence a narrative of life.
 Other primers for writing activities include: painting, sketching, and other craft projects (e.g. gluing activities).

-Sample_sketch_of_milestone.jpg

 A series of pilot studies were carried out to investigate alternatives to instructing literacy to migrant ELLs,[120] starting from simple trials aiming to test the teaching of photography to participants with no prior photography background, to isolating painting and sketching activities that could later be integrated into a larger pedagogical initiative.
 In efforts to develop alternative approaches for literacy instruction utilising visual arts, work was carried out with Afghan labourers, Bangladeshi tailors, Emirati media students, internal Ethiopian migrants (both labourers and university students), and a street child.[121][122][123]

-Migrant_Woman_Reviewing_Photography,_Making_Seletions_for_Writing.jpeg

 It should be pointed out that in such challenging contexts sometimes the teaching of literacy may have unforeseen barriers.
 The _EL Gazette_ reported that in the trials carried out in Ethiopia, for example, it was found that all ten of the participants had problems with vision.[124]
 In order to overcome this, or to avoid such challenges, preliminary health checks can help inform pre-teaching in order to better assist in the teaching/learning of literacy.

 In a visual arts approach to literacy instruction a benefit can be the inclusion of both a traditional literacy approach (reading and writing) while at the same time addressing 21st Century digital literacy instruction through the inclusion of digital cameras and posting images onto the web.
 Many scholars[125] feel that the inclusion of digital literacy is necessary to include under the traditional umbrella of literacy instruction specifically when engaging second language learners.
 (Also see: Digital literacy.)[126]

 Other ways in which visual arts have been integrated into literacy instruction for migrant populations include integrating aspects of visual art with the blending of core curricular goals.
-Integrating_Content_for_Language_Instruction_to_MELLs.jpg

 Teaching migrant/immigrant language users

 A more pressing challenge in education is the instruction of literacy to Migrant English Language Learners (MELLs), a term coined by Pellerine.
 It is not just limited to English.
 “Due to the growing share of immigrants in many Western societies, there has been increasing concern for the degree to which immigrants acquire language that is spoken in the destination country” (Tubergen 2006).[127]
 Remembering that teaching literacy to a native in their L1 can be challenging, and the challenge becomes more cognitively demanding when in a second language (L2), the task can become considerably more difficult when confronted with a migrant who has made a sudden change (migrated) and requires the second language upon arrival in the country of destination.
 In many instances a migrant will not have the opportunity, for many obvious reasons, to start school again at grade one and acquire the language naturally.
 In these situations alternative interventions need to take place.

 In working with illiterate people (and individuals with low-proficiency in an L2) following the composition of some artifact like in taking a photo, sketching an event, or painting an image, a stage of orality has been seen as an effective way to understand the intention of the learner.

-Including_Orality.jpg

 In the accompanying image from left to right a) an image taken during a phototour of the participant's village.
 This image is of the individual at her shop, and this is one of her products that she sells, dung for cooking fuel.
 The image helps the interlocutor understand the realities of the participants daily life and most importantly it allows the participant the opportunity to select what they feel is important to them. b) This is an image of a student explaining and elaborating the series of milestones in her life to a group.
 In this image the student had a very basic ability and with some help was able to write brief captions under the images.
 While she speaks a recording of her story takes place to understand her story and to help develop it in the L2.
 The third image is of a painting that had been used with a composite in Photoshop.
 With further training participants can learn how to blend images they would like to therefore introducing elements of digital literacies, beneficial in many spheres of life in the 21st century.[128]